Transformers: A midwife’s tale

 “We’ve always known that an out-of-hospital setting is lower risk for a lot of things, number one being infection,” she says.
 “There’s less risk because there’s not an ICU unit in the birth center, and we don’t have a cafeteria [or] multiple people taking care of you — it’s just you, a doula [more of a childbirth coach for the mother] or additional support person and a midwife.”

-“We become like a hospital if we allow a lot of people in there,” she says.
-“We think that with early discharge and with going back home to where your own bacteria are, is really your safest thing.”
+“We become like a hospital if we allow a lot of people in there,” Sala says.
+“We think that with early discharge and with going back home, to where your own bacteria are, is really your safest thing.”

 Before a patient comes in for a prenatal visit, they are asked if they have any symptoms typical of coronavirus, if anyone in their household is sick and if they have been sheltering in place.